okonet/react-container-dimensions/README.md

 *It does not create a new element in the DOM but relies on the `parentNode` which must be present.* So, basically, it acts as a middleware to pass the dimensions of _your_ styled component to your children components.
 This makes it _very easy_ to integrate with your existing code base.

-Also consider a flexbox example.
-If your parent container has `display: flex`, only next children will be affected by this rule.
+For example, if your parent container has `display: flex`, only adjacent children will be affected by this rule.
 This means if your children rely on `flex` CSS property, you can't wrap it in a div anymore since _this will break the flexbox flow_.

 So this won't work anymore: